mindspore-ai/docs/docs/mindspore/source_en/api_python/env_var_list.rst

      - String
      - 'on', indicating that disable to use bprop's graph cache
      - Experimental environment variable.
 When set env on, it will slow down building bprop's graph
-   * - MS_ENABLE_IO_REUSE
-     - Turn on the graph input/output memory multiplexing flag
-     - Integer
-     - 1: Enable this function.

-       0: not enabled.

-       Default value: 0
-     - Ascend AI processor environment and GE backend use only.
    * - MS_ENABLE_GRACEFUL_EXIT
      - Enable training process exit gracefully
      - Integer